-Mental Health Services Act (MHSA) Steering Committee Membership Application for Consumer or Family Member/Caregiver Apply online by clicking here!
+Mental Health Services Act (MHSA) Steering Committee Membership Application for Consumer or Family Member/Caregiver

 PURPOSE:

 The MHSA Steering Committee makes recommendations to the Sacramento County Division of Behavioral Health Services for MHSA programming and funding.
 Consumers and Family Members/Caregivers with lived experience are valued and bring an important voice to the MHSA Steering Committee.